 Why Job Descriptions Are Important

-Job descriptions: they’re an essential component of any organisation.
 For most people, a job description is the first thing they’ll see from a business.
-As they say, first impressions matter, and job or position descriptions are that first touchpoint for most people looking to join a company.
+As they say, first impressions matter, and job or position descriptions are that first touch-point for most people looking to join a company.

 In this article, we explore what a job description is, and why they’re important for companies to get right.